-Having answered such questions atisfactorily, the candidate was solemnly made to swear that he would "advance the interests of every nativeborn American citizen, especially mem bers of this order, to the entire and absolute exclusion of all aliens and foreigners, more especially those who belong to the Roman Catholic faith."
-Members could be expelled for various sins, one of which was, refusing to vote the ticket nominated by the order the censors "when this cruel war is over.
+"Are you willing to use your fuence and vote only for native-born citizens for all offices of honor and trust in the gift of the people, to the exclu-sion of all foreigners and aliens and of Roman Catholics in particular and vithout regard to party predllections?
+Having answered such questions satisfactorily, the candidate was solemnly made to swear that he would "advance the interests of every native born American citizen, especially members of this order, to the entire and absolute exclusion of all aliens and foreigners, more especially those who belong to the Roman Catholic faith."
+Members could be expelled for various sins, one of which was, refusing to vote the ticket nominated by the order.